Celebrating Our Proud Beekeeping Community

 Here at Best Bees, we are passionate about honey bees and the future of scientific-inspired beekeeping.
 While our #NextGenBeekeeper series features some of the best and brightest, we want to highlight the efforts of our fellow LGBTQ+ beekeepers that are committed to protecting, preserving, and promoting pollinator health in their communities.

 As a queer led company, we’ve had a very busy Pride Month.
 The Boston Business Journal Business of Pride awards recognized Best Bees as number 6 this year in their inaugural list.
-We’ve also had a very busy time with the bees during Pollinator Week and our LGBTQIA+ shirts have made a comeback.
-This Pride month and we’re donating 100% of the proceeds to Rock Steady Farm & Flowers‘ Food Access Fund, whose mission is to increase equity in the food system and create safer spaces for queer and BIPOC farmers to thrive.
+Our LGBTQIA+ shirts have made a comeback — we’re donating 100% of the proceeds to Rock Steady Farm & Flowers‘ Food Access Fund, whose mission is to increase equity in the food system and create safer spaces for queer and BIPOC farmers to thrive.

 As Pride month comes to an end, let’s continue supporting our LGBTQIA+ organizations all year round.
 As you reflect back on the importance of June, keep these following beekeeping companies and beekeepers in mind as they help save the bee population one day and hive at a time.